Search

 • Keep your vaccinations up to date.

-• Clean shared surfaces, such as utensils, books, tables, doorknobs, etc. Soap and water are effective when cleaning.
+• Clean shared surfaces, such as utensils, books, tables, and doorknobs.
+Soap and water are effective when cleaning.

 • Store, handle, and prepare food safely.
 Follow good food and kitchen hygiene practices.